mrv-id/steamdeck/README.md

 00. Add **neofetch** to the last line of the document

 ## Non-Steam Games
-> The following steps and commands will enable the installation of games from third party store / launchers ([Epic Games](https://store.epicgames.com/en-US/) & [GOG](https://www.gog.com/)), either to the internal SSD or the microSD card.
+> The following steps and commands will enable the installation of games from third party stores / launchers ([Epic Games](https://store.epicgames.com/en-US/) & [GOG](https://www.gog.com/)), either to the internal SSD or the microSD card.

 01. **Return to Gaming Mode**
 02. STEAM > Settings > System: **Format SD Card**